konklone/tmcw.github.com/_posts/2013-02-18-literate-jenks.md

 <span class='image-credit'><a href='http://via.me/-9hyi8hu'>Bill Morris</a></span>

-Jenks natural breaks is explained in a 1977 article by George F. Jenks entitled 'Optimal Data Classification for Choropleth Maps'.
+George F. Jenks proposed jenks natural breaks in his 1977 article entitled 'Optimal Data Classification for Choropleth Maps'.

 This article isn't available online, or in print.
 As far as I can tell, it has never been digitized.
 It's ostensibly still owned by the [University of Kansas Geography Department](http://www.geog.ku.edu/), so the copy that [Bill Morris](http://www.geosprocket.com/) was kind enough to share I can't safely post.
-Even if the university doesn't claim copyright, since Professor Jenks passed in 1996, it'll be copyrighted in his name until 2072.
+Even if the university doesn't claim copyright, because Professor Jenks passed in 1996, it'll be copyrighted in his name until 2072.

 Bother your senator today about copyright term limits.